shanesturrock/bioit/docs/Applications.md

     sudo firewall-cmd --zone=public --add-port=443/tcp --permanent
     sudo firewall-cmd --reload

-Users can now go to https://hostname and they should see the login.
+Users can now go to <https://localhost> and they should see the login prompt.

 ## List of applications and instructions on building them